 In fact, tomorrow morning, during your first fifteen minutes-in-the-morning session, you can make a list of all the activities that fall into the 95% that should be delegated to someone else.
 Use this time to identify and eliminate the obstacles and bottlenecks in your life.

 As Bedros teaches, identify every task that can be done by someone else for $20 an hour or less.
 Then, assign someone to do those tasks.
 You can’t be doing these things if you want to 10X your success and productivity.

 Start with hiring a local teenager to mow the lawn, paint the shed, and clean the gutters.
 If you hate going to the grocery store or cooking meals, take advantage of one of the services that does those for you.

-For office duties, hire a part time assistant to do the trivial work.
-Go online to one of the many freelance sites to find people that can fix your tech problems.
+For office duties, hire a part-time assistant to do the trivial work.
+Go online to one of the many freelance sites to find people who can fix your tech problems.
 Just because you can do a task, such as bookkeeping or building a website, doesn’t mean that you should.

 Let’s be brutally honest.
 There are two types of people in life.
 First, there are the high-achieving fighter jet pilots.
 That’s you.
 And then there are the maintenance men that are there to take care of the pilots and the fighter jets.

 Serious entrepreneurs and executives, the fighter jet pilots, find other competent workers, the maintenance men, to do the 95% of $20 an hour tasks that don’t make a dramatic in moving the business ahead, but that simply keep the business moving along.

 As a high achiever, you are the type of person who can have a massive impact on the lives of other people, but if you’re too busy with trivial tasks to do the real work that will change the world, then you — and the people that you should be helping — are going to remain frustrated.